arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 I didn’t want to press the matter, so I left quietly.
 I went and sat on a rock nearby, pondering what to do next.

+##### My Churro

 I was a bit hungry.

 Thankfully, I had a scroll in my pocket (along with other scrolls) for my favorite snack.
 One that I myself had painstakingly and carefully engineered over several iterations over years.

 I learned a spell to make churros when I was eight years old, but over the years, I made a lot of little tweaks to it.
 I had adjusted the spell to have the churro's outer fried layer be exactly the level of crunchy I liked, the inside have the soft airy chewiness I enjoyed, and change the white sugar to maple sugar powder, and lastly incorporated chai spices into the dough bread mix (that I copied from a chai tea spell).
 After years of tweaking, I'd achieved what I call perfection with it.
 It was a party favorite.

-I opened up the scroll, and conjured up a stick of my unique Nauriel churro.
+I opened up the scroll, and conjured up a stick of my unique churro.
 Munching on the churro cured some of the disappointment I felt at how Pelegrin still saw me.

+##### Grunt's Keep

 I walked over to a corner of the town, by the woods.
-There was a little wooden shack there, with a little bar, frequented by not-so-trustworthy people, and various kinds of outcasts.
+There was a little wooden shack there, with a hand-crafted wooden sign with little wooden sticks nailed together that spelled out "Grunt's Keep".
+Some illumination spell gave the sign a faint firefly-like glow.
+Inside, was a little bar, frequented by not-so-trustworthy people, and various kinds of outcasts.

 I went over to a table with the least scary looking group of people, and asked, “Is there any way I could come about five gold coins?”

 {{
-chrs['Tim'] = "a strong dwarf, and the leader of a small band of thieves." chrs['Chico'] = "Tim's pet dog, a miniature schanuzer, with a fiesty personality."
+chrs['Tim'] = "a strong dwarf, and the leader of a small band of thieves."
 }}
 “Hullo, I’m Tim.
 We have a little job a bit north of here.
 Help us out, and five coins is yours,” replied a burly looking dwarf.

 “Whereto?”
 I asked.

-“The fewer questions, the better”.
+“The fewer questions, the better”, Tim replied.

+##### Chico
+{{
+chrs['Chico'] = "Tim's pet dog, a miniature schanuzer, with a fiesty personality."
+}}
 Tim had a miniature schnauzer sitting next to him, who gazed at me intently.

 "That's Chico.
 He's a good boy," Tim added.

 The next day they gave me a merchant’s outfit, which they’d magically shrunk to my size.
 We got into a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.
 Chico sat across from me, and continued to stare at me with a soul-piercing intensity.